Menna-2003/Galia-Lahav/README.md

 # Galia-Lahav
-Galia-Lahav is excisting website I'll try to make a sample of it
+Galia-Lahav is excisting website I tried to make a sample of it to practice.